 Prior to FY 2009, the 2 staff solid waste compliance inspectors inspected each permitted landfill on a once per year basis.
 These 2 staff members were also tasked with the responsibility of investigating UAD sites and reviewing required reports submitted by permitted landfills.
 The additional funding provided by the SWRMMA enabled the Department to employ 5 dedicated field office personnel for solid waste landfill compliance inspections which has allowed the Department to conduct inspections of each Municipal Solid Waste landfill on a once per quarter basis along with each Construction & Demolition landfill and Industrial landfill on a semi-annual basis.
+The Department has also employed an inspector dedicated to conducting early morning inspections at all landfills to confirm cover activities have been properly performed.
 In addition, the funding has allowed for additional staffing for legal support from two staff attorneys.

-During this reporting period, the number of solid waste landfill compliance inspections conducted was 490 in FY 2019 and 389 in FY 2020.
-As a result of this increased compliance presence at permitted landfills, the Department has continued to see high compliance rates of approximately 96% from FY 2019 through FY 2020.
+During this reporting period, the number of solid waste landfill compliance inspections conducted was 413 in FY 2021 and 423 in FY 2022.
+As a result of this increased compliance presence at permitted landfills, the Department has continued to see high compliance rates of approximately 92% from FY 2021 through FY 2022.